 Multi-language capabilities: Some tools allow you to add multiple languages to your surveys.
 This gives you the ability to reach your respondents in the language they’re most comfortable using, while still collecting all your data in one place.

 Application integrations: A survey application that plays well with business applications you already use can help automatically collect data from your surveys and send it to your preferred analysis tools, enable you to share real-time statistics within your organisation, and automate survey invitation delivery.

 Metrics: It’s not enough just to collect data—without metrics, the information you gather from your surveys can be meaningless.
 A good survey tool allows you to easily figure out what your scores—from Net Promoter Scores to satisfaction ratings—mean.

 Reporting: Look closely at the reporting features offered by your survey platform.
-Being able to see all respondents’ answers in one place makes it easier to analyze your survey results.
+Being able to see all respondents’ answers in one place makes it easier to analyse your survey results.

 Testing: As we’ll discuss in a bit, it’s essential to test your surveys before sending them out, to make sure they’re free of errors and allow for a positive user experience.